Skill India

 Skill India or the National Skills Development Mission of India is a campaign launched by Prime Minister Narendra Modi.
 It is managed by the National Skills Development Corporation of India.

+In 2025, Comptroller and Auditor General of India (CAG) found significant number of irregularities, ghost accounts, dubious certifications in the Skill India initiative.

 Mission

 Skill India campaign was launched by Prime Minister Narendra Modi on 15 July 2015 to train over 30 crore people in India in different skills by 2022.

 Initiatives

 Various initiatives under this campaign are: